Boone County, Missouri

 Boone County was created on November 16, 1820 from Howard County (effective January 1, 1821).
 The county was named in honor of Daniel Boone (1734-1820), American pioneer and hunter.

-Areas surrounding Boone County include Randolph County (north), Audrain County (northeast), Callaway County (east), Cole County (south), Moniteau County (southwest), Cooper County (west), Howard County (northwest).
+Bordering Counties are Randolph County (north), Audrain County (northeast), Callaway County (east), Cole County (south), Moniteau County (southwest), Cooper County (west), Howard County (northwest).

 Boone County vital records can be found at the Missouri Office of Vital Records has copies of birth and death records reported from January 1, 1910.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process
+Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process.

 You can search online for Boone County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.